dhbw-ka-tinf22b5-dinder/Dinder-SRS/handout/rup_sad.md

 ## 10. Size and Performance

-[A description of the major dimensioning characteristics of the software that impact the architecture, as well as the target performance constraints.]
+### Database and Backend

+The database and the backend needs to be available at all times.
+The response times need to be in a range to not impact user interaction.
+Both need to be extendable for future features. \
+The performance of the backend might impact the overall response times the most, so optimizations are crucial here.

+### Frontend

+The frontend should also be extendable to mirror the features made available by the backend. \
+The performance needs to be very good since the user directly interacts with it.

 ## 11. Quality

-[A description of how the software architecture contributes to all capabilities (other than functionality) of the system: extensibility, reliability, portability, and so on.
-If these characteristics have special significance, such as safety, security or privacy implications, they must be clearly delineated.]

-- Extensibility :
+- Extensibility:
-    - modular design : We try to keep featrures seperated from each other, so we can easily modify them without changing everything
+    - modular design: We try to keep featrures seperated from each other, so we can easily modify them without changing everything
-- portability :
+- Portability:
-    - MVC-pattern : All the logic is in the backend, thus we only have to rewrite the frontend
+    - MVC-pattern: All the logic is in the backend, thus we only have to rewrite the frontend
-    - React : The frontend is written in react with typescript.
+    - React: The frontend is written in react with typescript.
 This helps to port the code to other typescript frontends like react-native.
+    - Java: The backend can be executed on any system that has an available JVM implementation, meaning most modern OS.
-- security :
+- Security:
+    - BCrypt: We use BCrypt for password encryption and decryption to prevent clear text passwords being stored in the database.
+    - JWT: JWT tokens are used to identify the users authenticity by providing a signed JWT token inside a server-only cookie.